Gaussian process: Applications

 An example of Gaussian Process Regression (prediction) compared with other regression models.

 A Gaussian process can be used as a prior probability distribution over functions in Bayesian inference.
 Given any set of N points in the desired domain of the functions, take a multivariate Gaussian whose covariance matrix parameter is the Gram matrix of those N points with some desired kernel, and sample from that Gaussian.
 For solution of the multi-output prediction problem, Gaussian process regression for vector-valued function was developed.
 In this method, a 'big' covariance is constructed, which describes the correlations between all the input and output variables taken in N points in the desired domain.
 This approach was elaborated in detail for the matrix-valued Gaussian processes and generalised to processes with 'heavier tails' like Student-t processes.

 Inference of continuous values with a Gaussian process prior is known as Gaussian process regression, or kriging; extending Gaussian process regression to multiple target variables is known as cokriging.
 Gaussian processes are thus useful as a powerful non-linear multivariate interpolation tool.
 Kriging is also used to extend Gaussian process in the case of mixed integer inputs.

 Gaussian processes are also commonly used to tackle numerical analysis problems such as numerical integration, solving differential equations, or optimisation in the field of probabilistic numerics.

 Gaussian processes can also be used in the context of mixture of experts models, for example.
 The underlying rationale of such a learning framework consists in the assumption that a given mapping cannot be well captured by a single Gaussian process model.
 Instead, the observation space is divided into subsets, each of which is characterized by a different mapping function; each of these is learned via a different Gaussian process component in the postulated mixture.

 Gaussian process prediction, or Kriging

 Gaussian Process Regression (prediction) with a squared exponential kernel.
 Left plot are draws from the prior function distribution.
 Middle are draws from the posterior.
 Right is mean prediction with one standard deviation shaded.

-When concerned with a general Gaussian process regression problem (Kriging), it is assumed that for a Gaussian process $f$ observed at coordinates $x$, the vector of values $f(x)$ is just one sample from a multivariate Gaussian distribution of dimension equal to number of observed coordinates $n$.
+When concerned with a general Gaussian process regression problem (Kriging), it is assumed that for a Gaussian process $f$ observed at coordinates $x$, the vector of values $f(x)$ is just one sample from a multivariate Gaussian distribution of dimension equal to the number of observed coordinates $n$.
 Therefore, under the assumption of a zero-mean distribution, $f (x') \sim N (0, K(\theta,x,x'))$, where $K(\theta,x,x')$ is the covariance matrix between all possible pairs $(x,x')$ for a given set of hyperparameters θ.

 As such the log marginal likelihood is: